Updated:

 Including both automated and manual testing makes a more reliable measurement because you get two different types of page samples.

 Since the AIM Score includes both automated and manual testing, you get the breadth that comes with automated and the understanding that comes with manual.
+Your AIM score then becomes a reliable way to measure your organization’s accessibility.

-Add manual testing to website accessibility tracking
+Add manual testing to your accessibility strategy

 You might think I already do automated testing – do I really need manual testing?
-Consider this: you’ve gone through most of your website’s errors, so it seems like your website is more accessible than ever.
+The answer is automated and manual testing work best together.

 Make a more accessible website based on your AIM score findings